samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 ## Write, Read, Update, and Delete Data in Redis

-As we learned earlier, Redis is a key-value store that let us put some data called a **value** into a **key**.
+As we learned earlier, Redis is a key-value store that let us associate some data called a **value** with a **key**.
 We can later retrieve the stored data if we know the _exact_ key that was used to store it.

 In case that you haven't done so already, run the Redis CLI in interactive mode by executing the following command: